Nav Radio Upgrade (with Streaming)

 DSP Audio Amplifiers

-A digital coax cable runs directly from the CD changer or aftermarket DSP adapter (such as Grom) into the amp, as shown in image below.
-Unplug and remove this cable along with any DSP adapter from your car, since these items will no longer be required after BM53 radio installation!
+A digital mini-cable runs directly from the CD changer or aftermarket DSP adapter (such as Grom) into the amp, as shown in image below.
+If installing CD changer cable '718, unplug and remove this mini-cable along with any DSP adapter, since these items are no longer required with new gen radios!

 3) Release the two 10mm nuts securing the nav bracket and remove nav bracket.
 This makes room for radio removal.